 In fact, more than 80% of jobs in the fastest-growing occupations (health, STEM, education and government) require a college degree.
 In the coming years, it is expected that there will be 13 million jobs available and that a bachelor's degree will be required.
-In addition, master's degrees are increasingly important and valuable to employers in many professions.
+Master's degrees are also becoming increasingly important and valuable to employers in many professions.
 Not only will it be more profitable when you have a university education and a degree, but it will open up many job possibilities when you have one.

 University graduates see 57% more job opportunities than non-graduates.A degree gives you the opportunities you expect and the flexibility to choose where to work.
 There are many programs available to help pay for higher education; scholarships, grants, and tuition reimbursement programs are designed to help students avoid debt.
 Candidates who have graduated from college with a degree may be considered more seriously than a candidate who does not have one.
 Education and networking go hand in hand, and college graduates may find that a former student, classmate, or professor ends up helping them get the job of their dreams.According to Education Corner, families of university graduates tend to have a more affluent economic and social situation.

 While not a guarantee of anything at all, a college degree provides opportunities for graduates by providing them with options when qualifying for jobs that would otherwise be beyond their reach in terms of certification.
 In addition, data shows that college graduates are less likely to lose their jobs during an economic downturn.University graduates tend to report greater job satisfaction as well.
 Being exposed to dozens of classes covering a variety of college-level content, most students graduate from college with a broader understanding of how these fields “work” and what their role in the fields could be.
 Candidates who use the Internet to find more job opportunities will find more options if they have graduated from college.If you're thinking about getting a college degree, now's the time.